jude253/CGameSandbox/README.md

 ## Overview
 This project is a sandbox for me to learn CMake, SDL and C/C++ better.
+Also, it will serve as a "minimal working example" of a game that can run as WASM or an executable (at least on a mac/linux/unix based OS, until I can actually understand how to use CMake right).
+I will then use this as a template so I can work on multiple similar projects without having to recreate this setup each time.
+It uses Adobe Open Source fonts as a submodule to improve portabililty so fonts can be loaded in with a relative path.

+__NOTE:__ Running this initial game on mobile does not run smoothly.
+There is a long delay between when the screen is pressed and when the "click" is able to be processed by the game.
+I am thinking it's probably best mainly aim to make games that work well on desktop b/c of this.

 ## Dependencies:
 - CMake